Ferrari 288 GTO: Engine

 The GTO was based on the rear mid-engine, rear wheel drive 308 GTB, which has a 2927 cc V8.
 The "288" refers to the GTO's 2.8 litre DOHC 4 valves per cylinder V8 engine as it used a de-bored by 1 mm with IHI twin-turbochargers, Behr air-to-air intercoolers, Weber-Marelli fuel injection and a compression ratio of 7.6:1.
 The 2.85 litre engine capacity was dictated by the FIA's requirement for a turbocharged engine's capacity to be multiplied by 1.4.
 This gave the GTO an equivalent engine capacity of 3997 cc, just under the Group B limit of 4.0 litres.

 Unlike the 308's 2927 cc engine, the GTO's 2855 cc V8 was mounted longitudinally, using the 308's rear trunk space.
 This was necessary to make room for the twin turbochargers and intercoolers.
 The racing transmission was mounted to the rear of the longitudinal engine, moving the rear differential and wheels aft.
 The arrangement also let the GTO use a more conventional race-car engine/transmission layout for such things as quick gear-ratio changes for various tracks.
 As a result, the wheelbase was 110 mm longer at 2450 mm.
 The track was also widened to accommodate wider wheels and tires (Goodyear NCT 225/55 VR16 tires mounted on 8 x 16 inch Speedline wheels at the front and 255/50 VR16 (265/50 VR16 for U.S. models) mounted on 10 x 16 inch wheels at the rear) to provide increased cornering and braking performance and the ability to apply 400 PS at 7,000 rpm and 496 Nm of torque at 3,800 rpm.
 The GTO could accelerate from 0-60 mph in around 5 seconds and Ferrari claimed 0-125 mph in 15 seconds flat and a top speed of 189 mph, making it one of the fastest street-legal production cars of its time.

 288 GTO in North America

-Ferrari did not "federalize" the 288 GTO for sale in America.
-Americans wanted the car anyway, and obtained it as a grey import vehicle.
+Due to the higher cost of engineering and certifying for the US market in a very low volume, Ferrari did not offer the 288 GTO for sale in America.
+Several grey import specialists imported the European version and modified 288 GTO individually to meet the US specifications.